The Honor Code

 It is the student's responsibility to be aware of the policy on academic misconduct.
 Students are strongly encouraged to communicate with their respective instructors if there is a question of whether or not a study practice, activity or any other student behavior falls under the umbrella of academic misconduct.
 Do not put yourself in an untenable position because of your failure to receive approval from your respective instructors regarding student academic activity.

-According to the University Policy and Procedures Statement 07.10.01 the following is important information concerning definitions relating to academic dishonesty.
+According to UPPS No. 07.10.01, Honor Code, the following is important information concerning definitions relating to academic dishonesty.